 This trail takes you around the sites of the Stobswell area, just a 10min walk from the city centre.
 Taking in all the doors will only take you about 1.5 hours to get round on foot.
-You can also help support the tour by buying a physical map for £1 from one of the following locations: the DCA, McManus Galleries, Visit Scotland, Butterfly Café, Brewdog, Madigan’s Tearoom, This Way Up, Quirky Coo and The Bach in town, and Café Forte in Stobswell.
+You can also help support the tour by buying a physical map for £1 from one of the following locations: the DCA, McManus Galleries, V&A Dundee, Visit Scotland, Brewdog, Madigan’s Tearoom, Quirky Coo and The Bach.

 Matthew Beakes is a visual artist and illustrator currently working in Dundee's thriving games industry.
 In addition to designing elements for games and media, he draws, sketches, and paints, while developing small press comics.
 Based in Dundee since 2016 - having previously lived and worked across the UK and Ireland, he has developed a keen interest in the theme of home and how people relate to and identify with their own homes, spaces, and cities.
 This doorway employs surreal, colourful imagery (with a little tongue-in-cheek humour) to explore the ways in which we can celebrate the hope and optimism for the city's future, while acknowledging its unique and lasting character.